Executive Coaching: When Your Values Shift

 7️⃣ Theoretical: interested in the discovery of truth.
 Divest itself of judgments regarding the beauty or utility of objects and seeks only to observe, reason, understand, and systematize knowledge.

 The two highest-scoring dimensions are the most inspirational.
-The middle three are situational: in certain circumstances, they might be a factor.
-The two lowest-scoring dimensions are actually demotivational, and it is important to note this.
+The middle three are situational: they might be a factor in certain circumstances.
+The two lowest-scoring dimensions are demotivational, which is important to note.

-A qualified executive coach can help you rate these seven dimensions and identify the 21 combinations influencing interests and driving behavior.
+A qualified executive coach can help you rate these seven dimensions and identify the 21 combinations that influence interests and drive behavior.

 For example, if you score high for the altruistic dimension but are average in the economic dimension, you may be inclined to give away your expertise or products or even compromise on your salary requirements.
 Knowing this about yourself can help you plan how and when to say “yes.”

 This is just one example.
-Identifying your values today will help you understand what drives you, motivates you, and inspires you.
+Identifying your values today will help you understand what drives, motivates, and inspires you.
 It will also help you become more effective in everything you do.

 Sign up for Confidential Kashbox Coach Notes